Apple's Vision Pro costs a lot of money to repair

 Unsurprisingly, Apple’s price Vision Pro augmented reality/virtual reality (AR/VR) headset costs a lot of money to get repaired.

-According to Apple’s repair and service page for the headset, if the headset’s cover glass cracks, repairing it would cost $799 USD (about $1,077 CAD), with some fixes going all the way up to $2,399 USD (roughly $3,234 CAD) (Via: AppleInisder).
+According to Apple’s repair and service page for the Vision Pro, if the headset’s cover glass cracks, repairing it costs $799 USD (about $1,077 CAD), with some fixes going all the way up to $2,399 USD (roughly $3,234 CAD), which is almost the full price of the device.
 With AppleCare+, the repair costs decrease considerably.
-For example, a damaged class cover costs $299 USD (about $403 CAD) to fix (via AppleInisder), but you’ll also need to shell out the $499 USD (roughly $672 CAD) cost for AppleCare+.
+For example, a damaged class cover costs $299 USD (about $403 CAD) to fix, but you’ll also need to shell out the $499 USD (roughly $672 CAD) cost for AppleCare+.

 Without AppleCare+, Apple divides Vision Pro repairs into two categories: ‘Cracked cover glass’ and every other type of repair.
 The repair page mentions that the Vision Pro’s battery costs a fee to replace, unless you have AppleCare+.
 In this case, you can get a new battery at no additional cost as long as it “holds less than 80 percent of its original capacity.”